Key Takeaways

 Escalation Path → Human Decision Maker

 The Minimum Viable Governance framework provides the governance foundation for these requirements.
-An organization that has implemented MVG — a complete AI/agent inventory, designated governance owners, risk-tiered classification, and deployment gates — has the structural prerequisite for agent accountability.
-The A7 Readiness Framework assesses whether your governance is ready for the autonomy level you are deploying: its A3 dimension (Governance Framework) directly measures the maturity of your autonomous decision-making governance, and its dimensional floor rule ensures that no single weak dimension — including governance — can be masked by strength elsewhere.
+An organization that has implemented MVG (a complete AI/agent inventory, designated governance owners, risk-tiered classification, and deployment gates) has the structural prerequisite for agent accountability.
+The A7 Readiness Framework assesses whether your governance is ready for the autonomy level you are deploying: its A3 dimension (Governance Framework) directly measures the maturity of your autonomous decision-making governance, and its dimensional floor rule ensures that no single weak dimension, governance included, can be masked by strength elsewhere.

 The MVG framework provides the governance foundation.
 A6 explains why it is non-negotiable for agents.
 A7 tells you whether your governance is ready for the autonomy level you are deploying.
-These are not three separate conversations.
-They are one conversation, approached from three angles.
+Treat these as one conversation, approached from three angles, not three separate ones.

 Follow the Money: What Insurers Are Telling You